DX Logging Software for Amateur Radio

 Basic Functions

-• Scan QSLs and other documents into your computer (industry-standard TWAIN scanner required).
+• Scan images (industry-standard TWAIN scanner required).

-• Magnify and zoom QSL images.
+• View, magnify, and zoom images.

-• Annotate QSL images.
+• Annotate images.

-• Alter, crop, and delete image pages.
+• Alter, crop, and delete images.

 Formatting Functions